 According to the Center for Disease Control (CDC) each year in the United States, about 220,000 cases of breast cancer are diagnosed in women and about 2,000 in men.
 About 40,000 women and 400 men in the U.S. die each year from breast cancer.
 Over the last decade, the risk of getting breast cancer has not changed for women overall, but the risk has increased for African American women and Asian and Pacific Islander women.
 African American women have a higher risk of death from breast cancer than white women.

 The MASS Program encourages and assist the church to leave its “four walls” and reach out to those residing in neighboring communities with the goal of increasing knowledge and awareness of breast cancer and communicate the importance of obtaining mammograms.
 Each attendee who accepts and qualifies for services will be provided care coordination and follow-ups.

-Through education and community partnerships, there will be an increase in the acceptance of annual mammography screenings in African American women.
-Furthermore, the MASS project is expected to increase the number of African Americans to seek early medical care, possibly preventing late-stage cancer diagnosis and improving health outcomes.
+Through education and community partnerships, FBCF expects an increase in the acceptance of annual mammography screenings in African American women.
+Furthermore, the MASS Program is expected to increase the number of African Americans who seek early medical care, possibly preventing late-stage cancer diagnosis and improving health outcomes.

-If you are interested in hosting a MASS program at your place of worship or women’s group, please contact Pamela Burnett at 786.525.6584 or Pamela@floridabreastcancer.org.
+If you are interested in bringing the MASS Program to your place of worship or women’s group, please contact Pamela Burnett at 786.525.6584 or Pamela@floridabreastcancer.org.

 About the MASS Project